AmdBoyLK/BOT-DC/README.md

 # Discord_Bot_Ferdisnandis

-Meet the Ferdisnandis bot! 😅
+Meet the Music bot! 😅

 - Can play music on your server's voice channel 🎵
 - Can greet you when you say hello 👋